Hauling Like A Brooligan

 Revelation’s DVD Extras included an on-camera interview, my written production diary, the episode 1 script, some deleted scenes (including one small but significant plot moment that had been cut without my approval), set photos, and a commentary track by Matt Hills, Professor of Media and Film.

-2016: Working with Carnival on Stan Lee’s Lucky Man I took the opportunity to ask CEO Gareth Neame and Brand Manager Claire Daxter for personal copies of the Oktober 16:9 Digibeta tapes for my archive.
-I don’t have a player but each tape came with a DVD of its content.
+2016: Working with Carnival on Stan Lee’s Lucky Man I took the opportunity to ask the company for personal copies of the Oktober 16:9 Digibeta tapes for my archive.
+I don’t have a Digibeta player but each digital cassette came with a DVD copy of its content.
 From these I edited together a low-res widescreen version for my own use, recutting a couple of the scenes I hadn’t been happy with.

-Tim Beddows: Through Mark Stanborough I began a conversation with Network DVD’s Tim Beddows about a remastered Blu Ray release.
-With Southern Star no longer in the picture Tim pursued the chain of title with Carnival owners NBCU.
+Tim Beddows: Through an introduction by Mark Stanborough I began a conversation with Network DVD’s Tim Beddows about a remastered Blu Ray release.
+With Southern Star no longer in the picture Tim pursued the chain of title to Carnival owners NBCU.
 Our correspondence ended with his untimely death and the winding-up of Network shortly after.

-As far as I can establish, Oktober is unavailable for streaming anywhere.
-Nor has it been aired in any territory for well over a decade.
-The Revelation DVDs hold their value in the second-hand market but the company no longer offers the title.
+Though Carnival tell me that it’s one of the most enquired-after shows on their website, Oktober is unavailable for streaming anywhere.
+The 4:3 Revelation DVDs hold their value in the second-hand market but the company no longer offers the title.